hiper2d/werewolf-ai-party-game/README.md

 <img src="images/werewolf-ai-logo-1.webp" width="600">

 I created this repo for the Backdrop Build V3 hackathon on February 26, 2024.
 It was based on my other project [mafia-gpt](https://github.com/hiper2d/mafia-gpt).
 Mafia used OpenAI Assistants API which disappointed me a lot in process of development (slow, native client freezes randomly, outages on the OpenAI side), so I replaced it with a pure completion API.
-This gave me flexibility to switch between models (GPT-4, Claude3 Opus, Grok for now) but forced to store the chat history in DynamoDB.
+This gave me flexibility to switch between models (GPT-4, Claude3 Opus, Mistral Large, Grok 1.5 for now) but forced to store the chat history in DynamoDB.
 I like this approach so I deprecated mafia-gpt in favor of this repo.

 All projects registry: [Builds](https://backdropbuild.com/builds)